Recent Searches

 Junior Year

-• Finish taking your Honors classes.
+• Finish taking your Honors classes

 • Once you have 60 hours, sign up for your Honors Senior Seminar.
+Students with 60-89 hours must be assisted by Ms. Schmidt.
+Students with 90+ hours may self-register O Achieve a 3.4 GPA by the end of fall

 • If applicable, take 6 Departmental Honors hours this year

-• If applicable, in the spring see Ms. Schmidt early about graduate/medical/veterinary school applications
+• If applicable, in the spring see Ms. Schmidt early about graduate/medical/ veterinary school applications

 • Look for scholarships and apply!

-• Start lining up letters of recommendation for jobs and graduate or professional school applications.
+• Start lining up letters of recommendation for jobs and graduate or professional

 Senior Year